Price elasticity of demand

 At an elasticity of 0 consumption would not change at all, in spite of any price increases.

-Revenue is maximised when price is set so that the elasticity is exactly one.
+Revenue is maximized when price is set so that the elasticity is exactly one.
 The good's elasticity can be used to predict the incidence (or "burden") of a tax on that good.
 Various research methods are used to determine price elasticity, including test markets, analysis of historical sales data and conjoint analysis.